March 24, 2026

 March 22, 2026

-We analyzed 2.3 billion domains across 1,519 TLDs and found that ten island territories with a combined population under 500,000 host 37.3 million domains — more than .org.
-Tokelau's .tk peaked at 31 million domains for 1,500 residents.
+We analyzed 3.18 billion observed hostnames across 1,511 TLDs and found that ten island territories with a combined population under 500,000 host 39.1 million hostnames.
+Tokelau's free-domain .tk holds 7.2 million hostnames but only 2.5% resolve.
 Tuvalu's .tv funded the nation's UN membership.
 Niue lost control of .nu entirely.
 Three islands, three models, three very different outcomes.
+Refreshed June 2026 with first-party DNS resolution data.

 March 22, 2026